Football clubs

 1916 - Present

-The Junior Club Tackleway was founded by the vicar of All Saints Church as a boys club in 1916, based in an old school hall in Tackleway initial activities were gymnastics and boxing.
-Football was introduced later on as well as table tennis, the only two surviving branches of the club.
-The football club used the East Hill pitches for home fixtures, before being forced to move by the mid-1980s.
-The club were based at Sandrock for a short while before eventually moving to the newly laid out Dave Brown Memorial Field, Barley Lane in 1997.
+The Junior Club Tackleway was founded in 1916 by the vicar of All Saints Church as a boys’ club, based in an old school hall in Tackleway.
+Early activities included gymnastics and boxing, with football introduced later alongside table tennis—now the only two surviving branches of the club.

 Junior Conservatives